britsja/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

     -  Once the user successfully logs in, they are directed to the profile page.

 7. Profile:
     -  Once logged in using the login page, a user is directed to their profile page.
-The page is also accessable from the menu once logged in.
+The page is also accessible from the menu once logged in.
     -  The username should show next to the welcome message and the last login time of the user must show below it in date and time format.
     -  The three number columns should show the total Open Tickets, Open Feature Requests and Total Comments that belong to the logged in user.
     -  The Tickets tables should show the open and closed tickets belonging to the user.
 The tickets should be clickable and open the specific ticket.